arushupretigit/Sample-ImageClickAndProcessingPipeline/README.md

 2. Applies **hardware-aware recovery** if capture fails
 3. Runs multiple **computer vision checks in parallel**
 4. Returns a **deterministic, machine-friendly result** suitable for PLCs or MES systems

-The code is structured to reflect how such systems are deployed and maintained in production.

 ---